-Economic development of both countries demonstrates similar characteristics: GDP per capita and gross national income per capita.
-Furthermore, both countries are natural resourceabundant.
+Economic development of both countries demonstrate similar characteristics: GDP per capita and gross national income per capita.
+Furthermore, both countries are natural resource-abundant.
 Thus, natural resource curse scenario played out there, the dependence of oil and gas, mineral resources export is high.

-Also, the states share the common legacy of the former Soviet Union.
-Particularly important for my empirical research is the spread of the Russian language.
+Aso, the states share the common legacy of the former Soviet Union.
+Particularly important for my research is the Russian language.
 For political communication and making speeches political leaders in Kazakhstan are still largely using Russian language.